CSAllenISDClassroom/scheduling-app-model-angry-bubbles/BranchingStrategies.md

 * bugfixes have to be propagated, merged, and tested with a clearly outlined process to maintain all the release versions

 https://www.perforce.com/blog/vcs/best-branching-strategies-high-velocity-development

+Rules for adding features, resolving bugs, and managing releases: